 Whenever we make pulled pork I always make at least double the amount that we want to eat.
 I make an amount that looks like it’s impossible for two people to finish.
 But we haven’t failed once.
 Pulled pork is just so versatile and tasty that it makes any dish amazing, it’s pretty much guaranteed.
 Our pulled pork game plan is usually something like this:

 - Day 1: pulled pork sandwiches with coleslaw

-- Day 3: sweet potato pulled pork hash, or pulled pork tacos
+- Day 3: this sweet potato pulled pork hash, or pulled pork tacos

 And if things don't go as planned, pulled pork freezes really well and can be used in a recipe like this one later.